 The Archbishops of Canterbury and York together with other senior church leaders are encouraging Christians to pray each day at 6pm for a specific area of national concern for the duration of the month of November.
 Resources are available here.

 The Church of England has a range of resources including special prayers for this time of emergency which can be downloaded and printed as a booklet.
 The Daily Hope phone line offers music, prayers, reflections and full worship services 24 hours a day on the freephone number 0800 804 8044

-Chester Diocese has a list of churches which are live streaming services online.
-There is also a list of parishes which are uploading video and audio content to their websites.
+Chester Diocese is posting regular video reflections on its main page such as this video from Archdeacon Ian.
+The diocese also has a list of churches which are live streaming services online.
 To find other churches across the country that are live streaming services check out the website A Church Near You

 The Church of England publishes a Prayer for the Day both as audio and text on its website as well as on several social media platforms.
 It also offers a Daily Prayer service three times a day either on their website or as an app Time to Pray is a similar app which offers an Order for Prayer During The Day as well as an order for Night Prayer.